taitruong/android-capstone/README.md

 ### Download and install the development environment: https://developer.android.com/sdk/installing/studio.html#download

+### Server Project
 Start Android Studio and import the server project via the menu:
 - File>Import Project
 - Select the build.gradle file (and NOT the directory) in D:\development\android_capstone\git\Server

 It takes some time since some libraries will be downloaded.
 Once it is finished you need to check whether everything is compile correctly.
+- File > Settings
+ - Version Control>GitHub: enter login name and password
+ - Version Control: "Add root" for "D:\development\android_capstone\git"
+ - Gradle: if selectable select "Use default gradle wrapper"; if not then select "Use customizable gradle wrapper"; press OK; then re-open and now you can select "Use default gradle wrapper"
 Open in the Project view (tab on the left side):
 - open file Application.java in folder java/org.aliensource.symptommanagement.cloud.video
 - If there is an error showing "Project SDK is not defined" then click on "Setup SDK" and set to the JDK (and not to Android SDK!)